plaintool/notetask/README.md

 ![sample3](samples/sample3.png)

-Supports advanced features such as executing selected comments from notes as console commands.
+Supports advanced features such as executing selected comments, tasks, or the entire script from notes as console commands.

 ![sample4](samples/sample4.png)